 You can restore data to the same internal drive (in case of accidental deletion or unwanted changes) or restore to a new internal drive (in case the original drive is lost or damaged).

 Restore to the same internal drive

 - On the Mac click on the Time Machine icon on the menu bar (the bar that runs across the top of the screen), then choose Enter Time Machine.

 - You’ll be presented with many “layers” of time, each representing a backup point and showing the content of the computer at that particular point in time.
 You can go back and forth between these time points via the dial on the right of the screen.
 Select a point you want.

 - To bring the entire computer back to that time point, click on Restore.
 To restore a single file or folder, click to select it (or use Shift + click to select multiple files and folders), then right-click on it and choose Restore.
 Note that the original copy of the data will be over-written.
 You can also choose to copy a particular file or folder, then click on Cancel to exit Time Machine and paste it where you want.

 Restore to a new internal drive (or a new Mac)

-There are a few different ways to restore a Time Machine backup to a new Mac.
-This is the easiest and fastest way.
+There are a few different ways to restore a Time Machine backup to a new Mac, and restoring to a new internal drive is the easiest and fastest way.